pw4rn3r/ECE382/labs/lab7/index.md

 ## B Functionality

 You need to fully characterize the sensor for your robot.
-Create a table and graphical plot that shows the rangefinder pulse lengths for a variety of distances from a maze wall.
+Create a table and graphical plot that shows the rangefinder pulse lengths for a variety of distances from a maze wall to the front/side of your robot.
 This table/graph must be generated for three different servo positions.
 Use these values to determine how your sensor/servo pair works so you can properly use them to solve the maze.

 ## A Functionality

-Demonstrate your robot moving through an 18" corridor for six feet without touching a wall.
+Control your servo position with your remote!
+Use remote buttons other than those you have used for the motors.

 ## Bonus Functionality